invertase/react-native-firebase/docs/index.md

 - [React Native - Setting up the development environment](https://reactnative.dev/docs/environment-setup)
 - [Create a new Firebase project](https://console.firebase.google.com/)

-Additionally, current versions of firebase-ios-sdk have a minimum Xcode requirement of 14.1, which implies a minimum macOS version of 12.5 (macOS Monterey).
+Additionally, current versions of firebase-ios-sdk have a minimum Xcode requirement of 15.2, which implies a minimum macOS version of 13.5 (macOS Ventura).

 ## Installation for React Native CLI projects